TinyCircuits/TinyCircuits-TinyShield-Motor_x4-ASD2301/README.md

-# TinyCircuits TinyShield motor x4 Board
+# [DISCONTINUED] TinyCircuits TinyShield motor x4 Board ASD2301 Rev1
-# ASD2301 Rev1
-# NOTICE: This board has been discontinued

 These are the design files for the TinyCircuits ASD2201 Rev 1 PCB.
 This is a TinyShield board (Square Version, 20mm x 20mm, or Circular 20mm diameter) that has a four TI DRV8847 motor drivers on it, to allow four DC brushed motors to be driven.